Developer Guide

 The

-in the sequence diagram. -
+Patientobject created is shown astoAddin the sequence diagram. -

 The steps above illustrates a typical successful execution of the

-command.
+addcommand.
 In the activity diagram below, we will summarise all possible outcomes of executing this command.

-is one the required fields that users must provide for the add
+The MR URL is one the required fields that users must provide for the add command.
+Given below is an example usage scenario.

 Step 1.
-The user executes add n/John Doe … mr/www.medicalrecorddoc.com/patients1234567
+The user executes add n/John Doe … mr/www.medicalrecorddoc.com/patients1234567 command to add patient John Doe in Hospify.

 Step 2.
-The user now decides to access the medical record of patient John Doe
+The user now decides to access the medical record of patient John Doe and can then do so by clicking on the MR URL button located at the bottom right corner of the patient’s tab.

-is called on the mouse click and the link to the medical record url is copied to the system clipboard.
+In doing so, the PatientCard#copyUrl() is called on the mouse click and the link to the medical record url is copied to the system clipboard.

 Step 3.
 The user opens his/her preferred web browser and paste the url that was copied in step 2, and can then access the online medical record.